-Figure 4-8: Typical Local Street (Parking on One or Both Sides)
+Figure 4-7: Typical Local Street (Parking on One or Both Sides)

-Figure 4-9: Typical Alley
+Figure 4-8: Typical Alley

-A. General Circulation Standards
+General Circulation Standards

 - All public streets shall connect into the larger circulation pattern.
-Block lengths of 300 feet or less are encouraged in the Downtown Commercial Core.
-The use of cul-de-sacs shall be minimized. - Gateway islands or pedestrian refuges provided at the entrance of a neighborhood, neck downs at intersections, and other traffic control devices should be utilized to slow traffic through residential neighborhoods and facilitate safe pedestrian crossings.
-Gateway islands are encouraged for neighborhood or commercial streets that intersect with Civic Center and Marina Boulevards.
+Block lengths shall be 300 feet or less.
+The use of culde-sacs shall not be permitted. - Gateway islands or pedestrian refuges provided at the entrance of a neighborhood, neck downs at intersections, and other traffic control devices shall be utilized to slow traffic through residential neighborhoods and facilitate safe pedestrian crossings.
+Gateway islands shall be used for neighborhood or commercial streets that intersect with Civic Center and Marina Boulevards.

-B. Commercial Streets and Main Street
+A. Commercial Streets and Main Street

-- Sidewalks along commercial streets to support outdoor activities, such as seating and dining. - Sidewalks adjacent to storefronts along Main Street and around Harbor Plaza should be a minimum of ten (10) feet wide in order to allow adequate space for trees, light fixtures, pedestrian movements, window shopping and cafe seating. - 3.
-Sidewalks that are not along Main Street or around the Harbor Plaza shall be a minimum width of five (5) feet and a minimum width of eight (8) feet when landscape planters or tree wells are incorporated and attached to the sidewalk.
-Sidewalk widths of 10 feet or greater is recommended to allow adequate room for trees, lights, and two people to walk side-by-side. - 4.
-Consistent street trees and light fixtures should be utilized on Main Street, Lotz Way, and all side streets intersecting Main Street and around Harbor Plaza and the Suisun-Fairfield train depot.
-Trees should be planted at intervals of forty (40) feet or less, and selected for characteristics that include proven durability in street environments; branching at heights greater than fifteen (15) feet; light, feathery leafing; and ease of maintenance.
-Visibility to storefronts from the street is imperative.
-Light fixtures should include attachments for banners and planters.
-Fixtures should be high-pressure sodium vapor for the best rendition of natural colors. - Sidewalk cafes, where applied along Main Street, shall be permitted to extend into the parking zone with a conditional use permit. - 6.
-Driftwood Drive between Main Street and Civic Center Boulevard should be redesigned as a limited access street, allowing for closure with bollards at times of peak pedestrian utilization.
+- Sidewalks along commercial streets shall support outdoor activities, such as seating and dining.
+Sidewalks adjacent to seating and dining areas must leave five (5) feet or more of vacant sidewalk space between the edge and the curb to provide adequate pedestrian circulation. - Sidewalks adjacent to storefronts along Main Street and around Harbor Plaza shall be a minimum of ten (10) feet wide in order to allow adequate space for trees, light fixtures, pedestrian movements, window shopping, and cafe seating. - Sidewalks that are not along Main Street or around the Harbor Plaza shall be a minimum width of five (5) feet and a minimum

+- width of ten (10) feet when landscape planters or tree wells are incorporated and attached to the sidewalk. - 4.
+Consistent street trees and light fixtures shall be utilized on Main Street, Lotz Way, and all side streets intersecting Main Street and around Harbor Plaza and the Suisun-Fairfield train depot.
+Trees shall be planted at intervals of forty (40) feet or less; selected for characteristics that include proven durability in street environments; branch at heights greater than fifteen (15) feet; have light, feathery leafing; and allow for ease of maintenance.
+Storefronts must maintain transparent windows that allow visibility into the store.
+Light fixtures shall include attachments for banners and planters.
+Fixtures shall be high-pressure sodium vapor for the best rendition of natural colors. - 5.
+Sidewalk cafes along Main Street shall be permitted to extend into the parking zone with an administrative review permit (Figure 4-2). - 6.
+Driftwood Drive between Main Street and Civic Center Boulevard shall be redesigned as a limited access street, allowing for closure with bollards at times of peak pedestrian utilization.
 Textured paving materials (such as brick or pavers) which slow vehicular traffic are required.

-C. Residential Streets
+B. Residential Streets

 - All WDSP arterial and collector rights-of-way shall be a maximum of sixty-five (65) feet.
-Right-of-way widths of 50 feet or less are allowed if off-street parking lots or alleys provide alternative parking options and vehicular access to lots. - Streets with rear-loaded lots should have a roadway width adequate to allow for parking bays, alternating on one side of the street and increased landscaping in wider planting areas. - 3.
-For development within the opportunity areas, identified in Figure 3-2, streets shall have a minimum planting width of five (5) feet, a minimum parking bay width of 7 feet, and minimum sidewalk width of five (5) feet.
-There should be continuity of landscaping within planting areas, with trees regularly spaced.
-Street lighting should not exceed twenty (20) feet in height to maintain a pedestrian scale. - 4.
-Streets should be oriented towards the waterfront whenever possible, in order to provide both public access and views from the street to the water.
+Right-of-way widths of fifty (50) feet or less are allowed if off-street parking lots or alleys provide alternative parking options and vehicular access to lots. - 2.
+Streets with rear-loaded lots should have a street width adequate to allow for parking bays, alternating on one side of the street and increased landscaping in wider planting areas. - 3.
+For developments within areas identified in Figure 4-9, streets shall have a minimum planting width of five (5) feet, a minimum parking bay width of seven (7) feet, and minimum sidewalk width of five (5) feet.
+There shall be continuity of landscaping within planting areas, with trees regularly spaced.
+Street lighting should not exceed twenty (20) feet in height to maintain a pedestrian scale. - Streets shall be oriented towards the waterfront, in order to provide both public access and views from the street to the water.